alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/bareos_pool_operations/README.md

 Same as the previous scripts, but sets to 'pruned' state.

 ### remove_purged_volumes.sh
-Removes all voluems physically from the disk which are in 'purged' state.
+Removes all volumes physically from the disk which are in 'purged' state.

 ## URLs: